robert-mccarthy-ca/modern-druid/docs/biochar.md

 **Kiln Season:** November 1 to April 30 (26 weeks)

-* 3 days/week, 2 burns/day
+* 312 kiln runs (26 weeks, 3 days/week, 2 burns/day, 2 kiln operators)
 * October and May for other tasks
 * Same team switches to food forest duties in growing season